Altria Group (NYSE:MO) Stock Price Up 0.7%

-MO has been the topic of several analyst reports.
-Stifel Nicolaus restated a “buy” rating and set a $50.00 price objective on shares of Altria Group in a report on Monday, March 25th.
-StockNews.com lowered Altria Group from a “buy” rating to a “hold” rating in a research report on Sunday, April 14th.
-Finally, UBS Group increased their target price on Altria Group from $36.10 to $36.50 and gave the stock a “sell” rating in a research report on Monday, April 8th.
-One equities research analyst has rated the stock with a sell rating, two have given a hold rating and two have issued a buy rating to the stock.
-According to data from MarketBeat.com, the stock has an average rating of “Hold” and an average target price of $46.90.
+A number of equities analysts recently issued reports on MO shares.
+StockNews.com lowered Altria Group from a “buy” rating to a “hold” rating in a report on Sunday, April 14th.
+Stifel Nicolaus restated a “buy” rating and set a $50.00 price target on shares of Altria Group in a research report on Monday, March 25th.
+Finally, UBS Group upped their price target on shares of Altria Group from $36.10 to $36.50 and gave the stock a “sell” rating in a research note on Monday, April 8th.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and two have issued a buy rating to the stock.
+According to data from MarketBeat, Altria Group currently has an average rating of “Hold” and an average price target of $46.90.

-Altria Group (NYSE:MO – Get Free Report) last issued its quarterly earnings data on Thursday, February 1st.
-The company reported $1.18 EPS for the quarter, topping analysts’ consensus estimates of $1.17 by $0.01.
-The company had revenue of $5.02 billion for the quarter, compared to analysts’ expectations of $5.06 billion.
-Altria Group had a negative return on equity of 244.55% and a net margin of 33.21%.
-The firm’s quarterly revenue was down 1.2% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted $1.18 earnings per share.
-Equities research analysts expect that Altria Group, Inc. will post 5.09 earnings per share for the current fiscal year.
+Altria Group (NYSE:MO – Get Free Report) last released its earnings results on Thursday, February 1st.
+The company reported $1.18 EPS for the quarter, beating the consensus estimate of $1.17 by $0.01.
+The business had revenue of $5.02 billion during the quarter, compared to analyst estimates of $5.06 billion.
+Altria Group had a net margin of 33.21% and a negative return on equity of 244.55%.
+The business’s quarterly revenue was down 1.2% on a year-over-year basis.
+During the same period in the prior year, the business earned $1.18 earnings per share.
+As a group, equities analysts anticipate that Altria Group, Inc. will post 5.09 EPS for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, April 30th.
+The business also recently announced a quarterly dividend, which will be paid on Tuesday, April 30th.
 Investors of record on Monday, March 25th will be issued a $0.98 dividend.
-This represents a $3.92 annualized dividend and a yield of 9.14%.
+This represents a $3.92 dividend on an annualized basis and a dividend yield of 9.14%.
 The ex-dividend date of this dividend is Friday, March 22nd.
-Altria Group’s dividend payout ratio is currently 85.78%.
+Altria Group’s payout ratio is 85.78%.

-Altria Group announced that its Board of Directors has authorized a stock buyback plan on Thursday, February 1st that permits the company to repurchase $1.00 billion in shares.
-This repurchase authorization permits the company to repurchase up to 1.4% of its shares through open market purchases.
-Shares repurchase plans are usually an indication that the company’s leadership believes its shares are undervalued.
+Altria Group declared that its board has authorized a share buyback plan on Thursday, February 1st that authorizes the company to repurchase $1.00 billion in shares.
+This repurchase authorization authorizes the company to buy up to 1.4% of its stock through open market purchases.
+Stock repurchase plans are often a sign that the company’s leadership believes its stock is undervalued.

 Altria Group Company Profile